Huck

 Huck's Pennhip is excellent at R.22 and L.24.

 Huck has hit the benchmarks I wanted to see to be the next generation stud in our program.
-He'll be ready to get to work passing on his genetics summer of 2025.
-If you have a female you are interested in breeding to Huck, let's talk.
+He'll be ready to get to work passing on his genetics later in 2025.

 Huck at 5 months old (left) pointing a wild pheasant.
 Sage (right) honoring Huck's point.
 Finn at 3 months old (middle)...
 I won't say he's honoring yet, but he saw Dad pointing and stopped and watched without moving.